For naming conventions of matrices and vectors see the Mathematics page.

 Convolution: A function which transforms two functions into another.
 Convolutional Neural Networks (CNNs) are very commonly used for image processing and computer vision, working by passing filters across the image and combining those outputs in further layers.

 Darwin: A Robotis robot platform which was the platform NUbots used before making the NUgus.
+Currently used at outreach events.

 Deep Learning: Machine learning techniques which utilise artificial neural networks with many layers.